 Natalie always had a smile on her face, even when discussing painful topics.
-She was a highly successful, hard worker and an involved, loving mother.
-In addition to her full-time job as an accountant, Natalie volunteered at her children’s school and in her community.
+She was highly successful, worked hard, and was an involved, loving mother.
+In addition to her full-time job, Natalie volunteered at her children’s school and in her community.

 Her house was immaculate.
 Every item had a place, everything was neatly labeled, and every appliance gleamed.

 Rutherford was helping Natalie work through her anxiety over juggling so many responsibilities.
-At the same time, she’d tell Rutherford, “I shouldn’t complain.
+At the same time, Natalie would tell her therapist, “I shouldn’t complain.
 I have it easy compared with most people.”

 As Rutherford told Psych Central, perfectly hidden depression (PHD) isn’t a diagnosis.
 It’s a syndrome that consists of a group of behaviors and beliefs.

-But beneath that perky, productive, perfect exterior lies pain, loneliness, and despair.
+But beneath that perky, productive, perfect exterior is pain, loneliness, and despair.